kthohr/optim/docs/source/api/lbfgs.rst

 Algorithm Description
 ---------------------

-The limited memory variant of the Broyden–Fletcher–Goldfarb–Shanno (L-BFGS) algorithm is a quasi-Newton optimization method that can be used solve to optimization problems of the form
+The limited memory variant of the Broyden–Fletcher–Goldfarb–Shanno (L-BFGS) algorithm is a quasi-Newton optimization method that can be used solve to optimization problems of the form:

 .. math::

     \min_{x \in X} f(x)

 where :math:`f` is convex and twice differentiable.
-The BFGS algorithm requires that the gradient of :math:`f` be known and forms an approximation to the Hessian.
+The BFGS algorithm requires that the gradient of :math:`f` be known, and forms an approximation to the Hessian of :math:`f` using changes in the gradient vector over iterations of the algorithm.

 The updating rule for L-BFGS is described below.
 Let :math:`x^{(i)}` denote the candidate solution vector at stage :math:`i` of the algorithm.